2016 (HS)2 Faculty and Administration

-After fifteen years serving as the Director of the CRMS Organic Garden, in 2014, Linda shiftedher focus to teaching the craft of fused glass at HS2.
+In 2014, after fifteen years serving as the Director of the CRMS Organic Garden, Linda shifted her focus to teaching the craft of fused glass at HS2.
 During her tenure in the garden Linda assisted with the CRMS Hot Glass Interim for a number of years and co-taught the CRMS Warm Glass Interim for three years.
 She has taken numerous classes in glass fusing to further her knowledge of the process.

 Director of Technology